 - Secure the drain hose in place at the rear of the machine and above the connection to the machine with the clip.
 Make sure the drain hose isn’t removed from its clip.

-- Make sure that the drain hose is connected to the waste outlet at least 40cm and at most 100cm above ground level.
+- Make sure that the drain hose is connected to the waste outlet at least 15 inches and at most 40 inches above ground level.

-- Check that the hose is pushed about 15cm into the drain outlet.
+- Check that the hose is pushed about 6 inches into the drain outlet.
 If it’s too long, cut it short.

 Consider technical problems

 If all else fails, your washing machine might have a technical problem.
-If you suspect this to be the case, contact an Authorised Service Agent.
+If you suspect this to be the case, contact an Authorized Service Agent.